I told you about how I named this blog in yesterday’s post. I told you the story of the widow and the prophet Elisha from 2 Kings 4.

 And the deliberate use of the “ordinary” for God’s purposes makes them all the more extraordinary.

-The widow had all she needed (by and through God’s power, of course) right inside the walls of her own house.
+In the story of Elisha and the widow, she had all she needed (by and through God’s power, of course) right inside the walls of her own house.
 She had the ability, the possessions, and the help within her grasp.

 photo: supafine at morguefile